RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step2.md

 ## Let's use OCI CLI to provision our compute

-We need the following values
+The command receives all the following values:
+- Compartment Id: It is the compartment where the compute instance will be created
 - Display Name: It is the name of the compute instance to be provisioned
 - Availability Domain: It is the availability domain where the compute will be provisioned
 - Subnet ID: It is the subnet-id where the the compute will use